shubham-Alhat/subscription-tacker/README.md

 ### 3. Handle access and refresh token very easily.
 Not complicated as hitesh did.

+### 4. Use of Arcjet to protect our APIs from bots and spammers.

 When we send request to backend from frontend.
 **This is how request goes with data.**